daivikpurani/AI-Tutor/DEVELOPER.md

 ### Code Standards

+#### Python (FastAPI)
+- Follow PEP 8 style guide
+- Use type hints for all functions
+- Add docstrings for functions and classes
+- Use meaningful variable names
+- Handle exceptions properly
+- Use async/await for I/O operations

-#### JavaScript/Node.js
+#### JavaScript/React
 - Use ES6+ syntax
 - Follow Airbnb JavaScript Style Guide
 - Use meaningful variable names
 - Add JSDoc comments for functions
-- Use async/await instead of callbacks

-#### Python
-- Follow PEP 8 style guide
-- Use type hints where possible
-- Add docstrings for functions and classes
-- Use meaningful variable names
-- Handle exceptions properly

-#### React
 - Use functional components with hooks
-- Use meaningful component names
 - Keep components small and focused
-- Use PropTypes or TypeScript for type checking
-- Follow React best practices

 ### Git Workflow